A Comprehensive Guide To Bloom’s Taxonomy For Instructional Designers

 5. Promotes Higher-Order Thinking: The taxonomy encourages the design of learning activities that promote analysis, synthesis, and evaluation – the higher-order thinking skills.

-6. Facilitates Differentiated Instruction: It allows for the design of learning experiences that cater to different learning styles and levels of learners.
+6. Facilitates Differentiated Instruction: It allows for designing learning experiences that cater to learners’ different learning styles and levels.

-7. Enhances Learner Engagement: By providing varied levels of cognitive engagement, it enhances learner motivation and engagement.
+7. Enhances Learner Engagement: Providing varied levels of cognitive engagement enhances learner motivation and engagement.

-8. Aids in Curriculum Mapping: It helps in aligning curriculum with learning objectives and assessments.
+8. Aids in Curriculum Mapping: It helps align curriculum with learning objectives and assessments.

 9. Promotes Reflective Practice: It encourages learners to reflect on their learning process.